 What a difference a month makes.

-- Wemby and Clark autos hit the secondary market with initial sales starting at xxx and xxx, respectively.
+- Wemby and Caitlin Clark autos hit the secondary market with initial sales starting north of 4-figures.

-- Tthe Miami Heat take down three Eastern Conference giants enroute to NBA Finals against the Denver Nuggets.
+- The Miami Heat take down three Eastern Conference giants en route to the NBA Finals against the Denver Nuggets.

-If that doesn’t convince you sports and sports cards are always unpredictable, think about this: Two NHL teams from U.S. cities with average June temps of 102°F (Vegas Golden Knights) and 86°F (Florida Panthers – Sunrise, Fla.) face off for The Stanley Cup this weekend.
+If that doesn’t convince you sports and sports cards are unpredictable, think about this: Two NHL teams from U.S. cities with average June temps of 102°F (Vegas Golden Knights) and 86°F (Florida Panthers – Sunrise, Fla.) face off for The Stanley Cup this weekend!

-Here’s what’s in this months Card Market Report:
+Here’s more of what’s in this month’s Sports Card Market Report:

 - LOOKING AHEAD: Upcoming Shows & Product Releases

 Join the CardTalk Pod as @LouisGeneux and @SlabStoxAaron debate takeaways from this Card Market Report to help you in your card-collecting journey.
 Stay tuned to social media for updates.

 If you want to receive this SlabStox Card Market Report every month, subscribe to SlabStox’s FREE Daily Slab newsletter.

 - All market data in this report is from Card Ladder.
 Card Ladder is an independent, third-party partner of SlabStox, providing card collectors and investors insights to make informed, data-driven decisions.
 Every investment and trading move involves risk.
 Do your research before making any decision.